AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/SplitService/Register.md

 SplitService.Register Method
 ============================
-AutomationML 2.1 APIRegisters a new instance of a SplitService with the [ServiceLocator][1] of the AMLEngine.
+Registers a new instance of a SplitService with the [ServiceLocator][1] of the AMLEngine.

   **Namespace:**  [Aml.Engine.Services][2]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)